New Jersey holds record for largest paid music concert in the U.S.

 I've always said that New Jersey is the mecca for great music.
 We boast having the most passionate fans and world class musicians, we take our music seriously.
-But did you know New Jersey also holds the record for the biggest paid music concert in the US.
+But did you know New Jersey also holds the record for the biggest paid music concert in the United States?

 Concert promoter John Sher was responsible for the concert.
 Sher was a concert promoter in Asbury Park bringing music acts to The Sunshine Inn.